pekyl/rest-countries-app/README.md

+# A web app that fetches country details using REST API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).